jepsen-io/datomic/README.md

 "Next".
 Choose "Attach policies directly", and create a policy adapted from [Datomic's list](https://docs.datomic.com/pro/overview/storage.html#iam-role-configuration).
 The docs are missing several IAM permissions you'll need, so there are more here.

-<b>THIS IS PROBABLY TOO BROAD A POLICY.
-Every time I try to use IAM I enter a dissociative fugue state.
-If you are an IAM expert and can make this more secure, please send a PR.</b>
+<b>WARNING: THIS IS PROBABLY TOO BROAD A POLICY.</b> Every time I try to use IAM I enter a dissociative fugue state.
+If you are an IAM expert and can make this more secure, please send a PR.

 ```json
 {